arkandias/geyser/README.md

 #### Git-based installation

-Alternatively, you can clone the whole repository for development and easier [updates and deployment](#updates-and-deployment) in production:
+Alternatively, you can clone the whole repository for development or for easier [updates and deployment](#updates-and-deployment) in production:

 ```shell